 To celebrate the landmark birthday of the legendary songwriter, Joni Mitchell, Shaw toured Joni at 70 - Ian Shaw Sings Joni Mitchell, in 2013-2014 sometimes inviting the award-winning jazz singer, Claire Martin, to guest.
 It played to New York's 54 Below, Toronto's Old Mill Inn as well as a packed Elgar Room (The Albert Hall) at the London Jazz Festival.

 Recent European touring dates have taken Shaw to venues and festivals throughout Italy, Ireland, Germany as well as Belarus, to perform solo or with his trio.
 Ian's return to working with the singer-with-trio format has seen him teaming up with the in-demand young pianist, Barry Green, the legendary UK bassist, Mick Hutton and old cohort, drummer David Ohm.
 Following their appearance in 2014 at the prestigious North Sea Jazz Festival, Ian returned to Hamburg's Elbjazz in 2015 with the trio to showcase his new work.

 Ian's work with the trio is captured on the albums The Theory Of Joy and Shine Sister Shine, both on Jazz Village [PIAS] and released in all formats in 2016 and 2018 respectively to great acclaim (see reviews).
 Ian toured these works in Canada, the Far East and Australia and Europe in club dates and at festivals, both in solo shows and with the trio.

-2019 saw Ian recording his next album What's New with the legendary saxophonist and composer, Iain Ballamy and young piano player, Jamie Safir.
-This was released in April 2020.
-In the autumn of that year, Ian began recording his weekly podcast, Not Even Music, the second series of which was released in spring 2021.
+Ian recorded his next album What's New in 2019 with the legendary saxophonist and composer, Iain Ballamy, and in-demand piano player, Jamie Safir.
+This was released in April 2020, and the trio continue to perform these arrangements in runs of dates in the UK.